janephp/janephp/documentation/OpenAPI/usage.rst

     $httpClient = Http\Discovery\HttpClientDiscovery::find();

-This allow, user of the API to use any client respecting the standard.
+This allows user of the API to use any client respecting the standard.

 Creating the Serializer
 -----------------------